Pontiac Tempest: Tempest Custom S

 The Pontiac Tempest Custom S was a one-year only Pontiac nameplate offered during the 1969 model year car as a replacement for the "Tempest Custom" trim level in the Division's line-up.
 Originally to be called the "Pontiac TC", it was slotted between the Tempest and LeMans in price and features.

 The Custom S was available in six different body designs: two-door convertible, hardtop coupe, sports coupe, a 4-door sedan, a 4-door hardtop, and a station wagon.
 The sports coupe can be differentiated from the hardtop by the presence of a vent window in the front door.
 Interior and exterior appointments fell between the Tempest and the LeMans and GTO.

 The Custom S came standard with Pontiac's unique overhead camshaft OHC-6 175 hp 250 cid engine.
 Also available was a 230 hp 265 ftlbf TQ OHC inline 6-cylinder with the "Sprint" package, a 265 hp overhead valve pushrod V8 350 cid, and a 330 hp version of the same engine with higher compression and a 4-barrel carburetor.

-Fourth Generation (1987–1991)
+Fourth generation (1987–1991)

-Pontiac marketed a rebadged version of the compact L-body Chevrolet Corsica as Tempest, for Canada and Israel only, beginning in model year 1987.
+Pontiac marketed a rebadged version of the compact L-body Chevrolet Corsica as Tempest, for Canada, Israel and GCC only, beginning in model year 1987.
+The Tempest was built alongside the Corsica at the Wilmington Assembly plant in Wilmington, Delaware.
 Discontinued in 1991, the Tempest was replaced with the Grand Am sedan.
 The 1987-1991 Pontiac Tempest came in two trim levels, base (equivalent to the U.S. Corsica LT) and LE (equivalent to the U.S. Corsica LTZ) The main differences that separates the Tempest from its L-Body twin are different grille, emblems and taillights (the taillights were later adopted as the U.S. Corsica's taillights).
 The only other differences were wheel options, DRLs and a metric instrument cluster.
-This model was also sold briefly in Israel, as there are brochures showing Canadian-spec models from 1990/1991.
+This model was also sold briefly in Israel; there are brochures showing Canadian-spec models from 1990/1991.